-The window which opens, displays the detailed information of your user account.
+In the window which opens, select the "Users" tab in the lef column.
 You can then modify the parameters of your account, or create a new account.
 But you need first to "unlock" the application by clicking on the lock button at the top-right, and enter the administrator password.